 The math wheels break the processes into the steps outlined above and allow room for examples and practice.

 A couple practice decimal activities:

 There are a couple free decimal activities found in the blog posts linked below that I’ve used to give my students some additional decimal operations practice.

-What are your tried and true methods for teaching adding and subtracting decimals?
+What are your tried and true methods for how to teach adding and subtracting decimals?